 Technical phone/video screens: these will be discussions with the hiring manager where you’ll be given coding challenges.
 You may be given a couple of problems to solve throughout the call, which will typically be 45 minutes to an hour.

 “Onsite” (or remote) interviews: you’ll be meeting with potential managers and teammates for a technical portion, a couple of behavioral sessions, and possibly a cultural fit interview.
 These generally include a system design interview and whiteboarding, where you’re presented with a problem to solve in real-time.
 These can last between three to four hours.

-With that rough idea of the process, let’s get into preparing.
-Here’s your 8-step preparation checklist:
+With that rough idea of the process, let’s get into interview preparation.
+Here’s your 8-step checklist:

 1. Do your research on the company.

 Read their website, play around with their app, and get a feel for what the product is like.
 Research who you’ll be interviewing with to learn about their background and find any similarities you might have.
 You also want to try to get an insider’s perspective of what it’s like to work there.
 (For companies hiring on Elpha , you can check out their profile to reach out to women who currently work there.)

 “Before your interview, google the company to see if anyone's mentioned the interview process or overall impressions of the company.
 Look at LinkedIn and see how long employees typically stay.
 Consider reaching out to a current employee for a (virtual) coffee.
 And finally, look at GitHub to see if code challenges have been posted.” - Sarah , Frontend Engineer at Splice

 LeetCode is a great place to code out problems, compile and run your solution, and learn from other people’s solutions.